samergul/EmployeeMangementSystem/Getting-started-with-SourceTree,-Git-and-git-flow.md

 * https://www.atlassian.com/git/workflows#!workflow-gitflow
 * Make sure you memorize the workflow illustrated here: http://danielkummer.github.io/git-flow-cheatsheet/

 SourceTree's git-flow integration is context aware.
-For example, when you are on the develop branch, SourceTree's git-flow dialog only gives you the option of starting a new release or a new feature.
+For example, when you are checked out on the develop branch, SourceTree's git-flow dialog only gives you the option of starting a new release or a new feature.
 When you are working on a feature branch, the dialog guides you in the right direction by suggesting that you finish your feature (which merges it back into the develop branch), and so on.